panda-preschool-playgroup/panda-preschool-playgroup/docs/README.md

 CONTENTFUL_ACCESS_TOKEN=
 ```

-Values for these can be retrieved from the CMS settings.
+Values for these can be retrieved from the settings page after logging in to Contentful.

 ### Running the application